 Elsewhere, Samsung recently teased a range of potential Samsung Galaxy S5

 features.
 Speaking at its annual Analyst Day in Seoul, South Korean, the

 manufacturer has suggested that its 2014 phones (i.e. the Samsung

 Galaxy S5) will boast impressive 2560 x 1440 pixel displays as well as

 16-megapixel ISOCELL camera sensors and as much as 4GB of RAM.

 Mobile Shin Jong-Kyun recently stated that

-next smartphones will have 64-bit processing functionality,” reports of
+next smartphones will have 64-bit processing functionality,”

 production issues had hinted this feature might not drop until later in